Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniCAI/3_dialogue_system.md

 ```

 Similar to training, we are using `jac run` to specifically invoke the `infer` walker and provide it with custom parameters.
-The custom paremeter is the list of candidate intent labels, which are `test drive` and `order a tesla` in this case, as these were the intents the model was trained on.
+The custom parameter is the list of candidate intent labels, which are `test drive` and `order a tesla` in this case, as these were the intents the model was trained on.

 ```bash
 jaseci > jac run bi_enc.jac -walk infer -ctx "{\"labels\": [\"test drive\", \"order a tesla\"]}"